 I think that you should avoid this variation if you can.
-But if your home or commercial gym setup only allows to add weight via plates, follow these tips to make plate push-ups more convenient:
+But if your home or commercial gym setup only allows to increase weight via plates, follow these tips to make plate push-ups more convenient:

 - Place the weight plates on your mid or lower back, if possible.
 If you have a strong core – which you should have if you want to do weighted push-ups – placing the plates lower on your back should not lead to injury.

 - If you have to stack several weight plates on each other, then have your buddy keep an eye on the plates to make sure that they don’t fall off.

 - Avoid Olympic plates – these are great for deadlifts but are really uncomfortable for push-ups.

 #2 Loaded backpack

 The second common way of adding weight to push-ups is using a loaded backpack.
 This is a fairly decent way of doing weighted push-ups, but I don’t like it for two reasons: